FBI Asks for Deer Camera Video to Aid in Search for Kidnapped NC Teen Hania Aguilar

 LUMBERTON, N.C.
-(AP) — The FBI is asking deer hunters to turn over surveillance video from the North Carolina county where a 13-year-old girl was kidnapped more than two weeks ago.
+(AP) — LUMBERTON, N.C. -- The FBI is asking deer hunters to turn over surveillance video from the North Carolina county where a 13-year-old girl was kidnapped more than two weeks ago.

 News outlets report the agency said in a statement Tuesday that they needed "every piece of video" that could help determine the exact movements of the SUV stolen from the mobile home park where Hania Aguilar was kidnapped Nov.
 5.